fbpx

 The image quality of the Nikon Z50 is right up there with almost any crop-sensor camera.
 It has a 20.9 MP sensor, which is good, but not great.
 I would have liked it better with 24MP, but it comes pretty close.
 It also handles low light about as well as any crop sensor camera out there from any brand.

-The Z50 also has Nikon’s new Z Mount.
+The Z50 also has Nikon’s Z Mount.
 This is the largest mount among the big manufacturers as well as the closest to the sensor.
 While the mount may look giant next to the crop sensor in this camera, there are a few major advantages.

 First, the close proximity to the sensor (that’s called flange distance) as well as the large opening means that Nikon (and other lens manufacturers) have more options open to them when creating lenses.
 That allows them to develop smaller lenses for cameras like the Z50 but also super-fast full frame lenses like the new Noct 50mm f/0.95.
 So you can get this camera knowing that you’re ready for future lens technology.